maiosx/maiosx/README.md

 ## Hello, World! ❤️
 <p>Welcome to the home of maiOSX, the tumblr "OS" made to run on virtually anything!</p>

-maiOSX is a third generation OS for the web, succeeding ReaperOS and waveOS.
+maiOSX Snow Leopard is a third generation OS for the web, succeeding ReaperOS and waveOS.
 It uses the latest greatest web standards.

 - ⚡ Fun fact: maiOSX includes a turbo mode for low-end hardware!